How to Write a Cheque in Canada?

 If you know how to write a cheque at CIBC Bank (Canadian Imperial Bank of Commerce), you can easily follow the general guidelines and save yourself from fraud.

-What Should You Do If You Make a Mistake While Writing a Cheque?
+What Should You Do If You Make a Mistake When Writing a Cheque?

 Sometimes, it happens that you mistakenly write the wrong payee name or amount.
 Your check might either get rejected due to wrong details that do not make sense, or your payment will be transferred to whoever’s name is mentioned on the cheque.